EGA-archive/beacon2-ri-tools/README.md

 beacon &lt;mode> \[-arguments\] \[-options\]

     Mode:
-       info
-          -h|help                        Brief help message
-          -man                           Full documentation
-          -v                             Version

       vcf
         -i|input                       Requires a VCF.gz file
                                        (May require a parameters file)

       mongodb
                                        (May require a parameters file)

       full (vcf + mongodb)
         -i|input                       Requires a VCF.gz file
                                        (May require a parameters file)

     Options:
+        -h|help                        Brief help message
+        -man                           Full documentation
+        -v                             Version
         -c                             Requires a configuration file
         -p                             Requires a parameters file
         -n                             Number of cpus/cores/threads
         -debug                         Print debugging (from 1 to 5, being 5 max) -verbose                       Verbosity on

         (For convenience, specifiers may have a leading - or --)

 # DESCRIPTION